-Progent's network consultants are experienced in helping organizations of any size to establish efficient internal processes, train desktop administrators, and integrate appropriate software tools in order to streamline administration and make sure that desktop PCs and mobile devices remain current, secure, dependable, and productive.
+Progent's network consultants are experienced in helping organizations of any size to establish efficient internal processes, train desktop administrators, and integrate appropriate software tools in order to streamline administration and make sure that local and remote desktop PCs and mobile devices remain current, secure, dependable, and productive.

 Common tools for managing Windows desktops include the Microsoft Management Console (MMC), configuring Active Directory Group Policy settings, Windows Server Update Services (WSUS), and PowerShell scripts.
 For small businesses with relatively few installed desktop PCs, the basic set of desktop management tools and mechanisms provided by Microsoft can deliver a reasonable level of automation as long as they are combined with smart and consistent administrative procedures.
 For larger networks, Microsoft offers advanced desktop management capability with System Center Configuration Manager (SCCM), which supersedes the end-of-life Systems Management Server platform.
 Progent's Microsoft-certified engineers offer expert System Center Configuration Manager support to help companies follow industry best practices to manage their desktops efficiently.

 For managing Internet-facing mobile devices including most smartphones and tablets, Progent offers Microsoft Intune consulting services and VMware Workspace ONE expertise.
 Progent also offers iPhone and iPad integration, Android phone and tablet consulting, and RIM BlackBerry expertise.
-Progent can also help you integrate SCCM with Intune to provide a unified, single-console solution for managing your domain-joined desktop PCs along with your cloud-connected mobile devices.
+Progent can help you integrate SCCM with Intune to provide a unified, single-console solution for managing your domain-joined desktop PCs along with your cloud-connected mobile devices.
 In addition, Progent provides management outsourcing services for small businesses who want to save money and eliminate hassle by relying on Progent's certified professionals to handle their desktop management.
 Progent can also help you deploy VMware Workspace ONE for unified management of endpoint devices powered by Windows 10, macOS, iOS, Android, Chrome OS, and Linux.